annafellars/annablog/_posts/2024-10-31-PGA-Analysis.md

 ---
 layout: post
-title:  "PGA Analysis"
+title:  "PGA Data Analysis"
 date: 2024-09-30
 description: How to use APIs with Python to create your very own dataframe and EDA.
 image: "/assets/img/golfcourse.jpg"
 ---

 <span class="dropcap">H</span>ere’s a hot take: watching golf can be boring.
-I basically grew up on the golf course, but as much as I love playing the sport, sometimes it’s hard to enjoy watching it on TV.
+I basically grew up on the golf course, but for as much as I love playing the sport, sometimes it’s hard to enjoy watching it on TV.
 One of the reasons I love playing golf is because of how strategic and data-driven it is.
 During my own tournaments, I’d always carry a notebook to track my yardage, strokes, and putts.
 Then, I realized—maybe the key to enjoying professional golf more is getting into the data.

 In this post, I'll dive into PGA (Professional Golf Association) data, showing you how to use an API, clean and wrangle data, and perform your own exploratory data analysis (EDA).
 By the end, you’ll have the tools to work with APIs and you might even become a PGA fan!

 ### What is the PGA?
  PGA (Professional Golf Association) is the top professional golf league.
 Throughout the year, players qualify to compete in tournaments across the globe.
 While there is a tournament almost every week, four tournaments stand out as the most prestigious.
 These are known as the Majors, played on some of the toughest—and some would say most sacred—courses in the world.
 To better understand professional golf, I decided to analyze the Majors (plus the 2024 Olympics).
 I’ll be looking at last year’s Major tournaments and comparing the differences between tournaments and players to find trends that might help me get more excited to watch golf.

-In the following sections, I’ll provide a step-by-step guide on how I did this by creating a dataframe using an API and got started with an exploratory data analysis (EDA).
+In the following sections, I’ll provide a step-by-step guide on how I did this by creating a dataframe using an API and how I looked into the PGA with an exploratory data analysis (EDA).

 ### Step 1: Find your API
 APIs (Application Programming Interfaces) allow different programs to communicate with each other.
 There’s an API for almost everything—from stock exchanges, video automations, to golf!
 While some require a subscription, many offer free plans that are perfect for personal projects.
 For this blog post, I chose the [Live Golf Data](https://rapidapi.com/slashgolf/api/live-golf-data) API by SlashGolf.

-Each API will be different, but before you use any API you will want to make sure your uses aliegn with what the API allows.
-For example some APIs don't want you to publish information.
-By following any API's given rules you can assure that your data will be collected with good ethics.
+Each API is unique, so before using one, ensure that your intended uses align with its terms.
+For example, some APIs prohibit publishing certain information.
+By following an API's guidelines, you can ensure that your data collection remains ethical.

 After finding an API, sign up to receive an API key.
 This key authenticates you to access the data using Python.
 Like a password, it’s important to keep it secure—store it in a separate text file, and make sure it’s in your .gitignore file so it’s not accidentally shared.